For each session, NoMachine uses a number of i) ports that are used only locally on server or client side and ii) TCP ports.

 b) A port, used locally, to let the nxserver process started for the session communicate with the principal nxserver service.
 Number of this port starts from 20000 and it's incremented by one when a new session is created.

 A hidden key in the server configuration file allows to define a different base value for this port.
 Just add the ServerSlaveBase key at the end of the server.cfg file, e.g.:

-This setting will be applied to all new sessions.
+NOTE: This setting will be applied only to new sessions.

 The MDNS service (available since version 4.1 and used to publish the computer presence over the LAN, see FR10K02770) uses the UDP port 5353.
 This is a service that operates only on a LAN.